Applied Science (Biomedical/Forensic Science)

 - Use a dedicated forensic science lab

-- Enjoy frequent visits to several universities and employers
+- Enjoy visits to several universities and employers

 - Attend careers fairs and be encouraged to undertake work experience

-Successful students can continue their studies into many different university courses such as Forensic Sciences, Biomedical courses and Forensic Psychology.
-Alternatively, you may seek employment in a variety of roles including laboratory technician, crime scene investigator and the police or fire service.
+Next steps: Successful students can continue their studies with many different university degrees such as Biomedical Science courses, those supporting NHS-related careers or Forensic Science.
+Similar proportions of students progress to university from this BTEC course as from our A Level science routes and we have had progression into Medicine and Veterinary Science pathways.
+Alternatively, you may seek employment or an Apprenticeship in a variety of roles, including laboratory technician, crime scene investigator and the police or fire service.

 - Entry Requirements

-You will have access to new fully equipped laboratories and PCs with a crime scene area as well as access to a learning resource centre.
-There is a cafe based in the Maths and Science Centre.
+You will have access to fully equipped laboratories and PCs with a crime scene area as well as access to a Learning Resource Centre (LRC).

 - Additional Costs

-Resource fee for the course is £30.00 which covers iterms such as lab coats, safety goggles, and visits to scientific workplaces.
+There is a resource fee which covers items such as lab coats, safety goggles, and visits to scientific workplaces.

 Have a question?